IssamLaradji/BlockCoordinateDescent/README.md

 Figure 6
 --------
-* This experiment compares between different random and greedy block selection rules on three different problems using gradient updates (or the **Lb** update rule).
+* This experiment compares between different greedy block selection rules on two quadratic graph-structured problems when using optimal updates.

 * To run the experiment and generate the plots, type the following in Terminal,
 ```python